 Abstract

-Purpose: This qualitative study was conducted as part of a feasibility study TrAFFix, (ISRCTN92089567), for a randomised controlled trial that will compare two surgical interventions used to fix distal femoral fractures.
+Purpose: This qualitative study was conducted as part of a feasibility study for TrAFFix, (ISRCTN92089567), a randomised controlled trial that will compare two surgical interventions used to fix distal femoral fractures.
 Our aim was to understand patients’ experiences of treatment and the early phase of recovery after a distal femoral fracture.
 While, much is known about the experience of recovery from hip fracture, little is known about whether patients with other lower limb fragility fractures experience the same concerns and challenges.

 Materials and Methods: Semi-structured interviews were conducted with 11 patients participating in TrAFFix or their relative.
 Interviews were conducted face to face or by telephone.
 With agreement from participants, interviews were audio recorded and transcribed.
 Transcripts were analysed inductively using thematic analysis.
 As part of the user involvement for TrAFFix, we held a focus group with PPI representatives who had experience or knowledge of lower limb fractures, to learn about factors that might influence patients’ recovery after a fragility facture.
 Data from the focus group relevant to themes from our thematic analysis are also presented.